 Night monkeys are a welcomed monkey to encounter in the forest, and on night walks in the Amazon Rainforest you may see their friendly heads poking out of tree holes to identify who and what you are.
 These are the only nocturnal monkey and they live in male-female pairs.

 Other monkeys of the Amazon Rainforest include marmosets and tamarins, the Uakari, named by a now extinct tribe, and the mischievous capuchin monkeys, which were a friend of Friar Hector at the Alto del Aguila mentioned in the article on Amazon Rainforest Attractions.
-You may be interested to observe tool-using capuchin monkeys demonstrating their intelligence on the maned wolf tour in Brazil.

 When on hikes in the Amazon Rainforest, squirrel monkeys will be responsible for throwing small sticks and leaves as you pass near their troop.
 It brings a smile to your face during a long hike when you feel something small hitting your hat, and look up and see several curious squirrel monkeys following you through the forest.
 These monkeys sometimes live in very large groups over 100 strong.